Chirag-ahir/SFC-Preparation/README.md

 Object relationships is used to link custom object records to standard object records in a related list.

 What are workflows?<br>
-Workflow allows us to automate the business process without writing any code with the following four actions:<br>
-- Field Update<br>
-- Email Alert <br>
-- Task Creation<br>
-- Outbound Message<br>
+Workflow is an automation tool used to automate the business processes such as email alert, field update, task creation and outbound message.
+Workflows are stored into workflow object.

 What is External ID in salesforce?<br>
 An External ID is a custom field which can be used as a unique identifier in a record.
 They are basically just IDs which are mainly used while importing records/data.